 - Erb's palsy (damage to the nerves in a baby’s upper arm)

-- Failure to diagnose
+- Failure to diagnose and treat neonatal conditions

 - Negligence during pregnancy

 Pregnancy can be both an exciting and anxious time.
 While many will receive a high standard of care, sadly there are times when a pregnancy can be mishandled by a medical practitioner, such as a gynaecologist, midwife or doctor.
 Our pregnancy negligence claims solicitors may be able to help if you have suffered from the following issues: